jube-home/www.jube.io/_pages/training.md

 ## **Program Outcomes:**

-By the end of the training, participants will:
+By the end of the remote training, participants will:

 - Confidently implement and manage Jube within their organization.
 - Optimize Jube for performance, scalability, and security.